Building on the Strength of UVA’s Entrepreneurial Ecosystem

 The NSF's recognition of our startup support system means UVA receives funding to train teams research scientists to inspire effective innovation and entrepreneurial thinking.
 The program introduces STEM scientists and engineers to real-world, hands-on training that helps move ideas from the laboratory to the marketplace.

 "The I-Corps program helped me to better understand many of the potential end users of my research, and what the real pain points were that they faced using technologies in my field.
 As a result, we ended up pivoting one of the projects in my lab from a final application in energy storage to a final use as a characterization device for energy storage materials.
-This pivot project has now become one of the main research themes in my group and led to new research directions and funding opportunities."Gary Koenig, Assistant Professor, UVA Deparatment of Chemical Engineering
+This pivot project has now become one of the main research themes in my group and led to new research directions and funding opportunities."Gary Koenig, Associate Professor, UVA Deparatment of Chemical Engineering

 Building on the strength of UVA’s existing entrepreneurial ecosystem, we can now offer a proof-of-concept program that accelerates the pace of moving funded research towards commercialization.
 The program teaches the essentials of the Business Model Canvas and how to complete effective customer discovery (not sales).
 Program participants can apply for up to $2,700 in grant funding to conduct customer discovery, market research or purchase supplies to create a prototype.
 Successful completion of the I-Corps Site program positions teams to apply to the NSF National I-Corps Program, an intensive seven-week program that provides up to $50,000 in grant funding.